By HS Wong

 Engagement requires discernment.
 Regional players must read beyond rhetoric, balancing diplomatic courtesy with strategic autonomy.

 Malaysia can turn such moments into opportunity.
-While the standing ovation highlighted Western solidarity, born partly of anxiety, the response from the Global South should focus on asserting regional leadership and strategic independence.
-This can be achieved by:
+While the standing ovation highlighted Western solidarity, born partly of anxiety, the response from Malaysia should focus on asserting regional leadership and strategic independence.

-Deepening ties with other Global South partners to balance Western influence without severing ties.
+Southeast Asian coalitions can be strengthened to advance shared regional priorities.
+ASEAN’s centrality is not merely a diplomatic principle.
+It is a necessity in a multipolar world.
+Ties with other Global South partners can be deepened to balance Western influence without severing ties.
 South-South cooperation offers practical alternatives to dependence on any single power bloc.

 By doing so, Malaysia ensures that Western-centric narratives do not dictate its strategic choices, while still maintaining constructive relations with transatlantic partners.
-The MSC, in this light, becomes not only a stage for Western reassurance, but also a mirror reflecting where the Global South must assert its agency.
+The MSC, in this light, becomes not only a stage for Western reassurance, but also a mirror reflecting where Malaysia must assert its agency.

 Conclusion

 Rubio’s Munich speech was an attempt at a reaffirmation of U.S.-Europe unity, celebrated by the Western core of the conference.
-But the standing ovation was as much about Western anxiety as it was about Western solidarity, a desperate hope that the transatlantic partnership can withstand internal and external pressures.
+But the standing ovation was as much about Western anxiety as it was about Western solidarity.
+It reflects a desperate hope that the transatlantic partnership can withstand internal and external pressures.

 Middle Eastern and Global South delegates listened politely, signaling that Western-centric narratives rarely resonate universally.
 Their silence was not empty; it was filled with the weight of colonial memory, contemporary economic calculus, and strategic independence.

-For Malaysia, the key takeaway is simple yet profound: in a world where alliances, histories, and global narratives are interpreted differently across regions, strategic discernment is as important as diplomacy.
+For Malaysia, the key takeaway is simple: in a world where alliances, histories, and global narratives are interpreted differently across regions, strategic discernment is as important as diplomacy.
 Observing who applauds, and who does not, offers critical insight into global power perceptions and informs how nations like Malaysia can navigate a complex, multipolar order with clarity, confidence, and autonomy.

 18 February 2026